railsuser2014/openobject-doc-book-en/source/book/1/1_2_Guided_Tour/1_2_Guided_Tour_openerp.rst

 	When you're viewing a form in the GTK client, the buttons to the right of the form are shortcuts to the same Reports, Actions and Links as described in the text.
 When you're viewing a list (such as the partner list) those buttons aren't available to you.
 Instead, you can reach Reports and Actions through two of the buttons in the toolbar at the top of the list – Print and Action.

 Partners are used throughout the Open ERP system in other documents.
-For example, the menu  *Sales Management > Sales Orders > All Sales Orders*  brings up all the Sales Orders in list view.
+For example, the menu :menuselection:`Sales Management --> Sales Orders --> All Sales Orders` brings up all the Sales Orders in list view.
 Click the name of a partner rather than the order number on one of those lines and you'll get the Partner form rather than the Sales Order form.

 .. tip:: Right clicks and shortcuts